ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     To account for the fact that this asynchronous design leads to some degree of off-policiness on the EnvRunners (models are not always synched back to EnvRunners right after a new version of the weights is available), IMPALA uses a procedure called v-trace, `described in the paper <https://arxiv.org/abs/1802.01561>`__.
-    IMPALA scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learner workers for updating the model(s).
+    IMPALA scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model(s).

 Tuned examples: